nounish/autobidder/README.md

 **If an auction is won**

-After the auction has settled, call `withdraw(uint256 nounId)` with the given token id that was won to send a tip to the address that placed the winning bid.
+After the auction has settled, call `withdraw(uint256)` with the given token id that was won withdraw any tokens and send a tip to the address that placed the winning bid.

 ### As a contract owner